Alan Rusbridger: Principal of Lady Margaret Hall

+Foundation Year

-In January 2016 Rusbridger led Lady Margaret Hall to explore starting a Foundation Year for young people from under-represented backgrounds.
+In January 2016, Rusbridger led Lady Margaret Hall to explore starting a Foundation Year for young people from under-represented backgrounds.
 It was based on a 20-year project at Trinity College, Dublin.

-Announcing the scheme, Rusbridger wrote: “there are groups of young people today who are markedly under-represented at Oxford, even if it is not quite right to call them “excluded”.
+Announcing the scheme, Rusbridger wrote: "there are groups of young people today who are markedly under-represented at Oxford, even if it is not quite right to call them "excluded".
 They are as bright, resourceful and determined as anyone who has succeeded in getting here, but many things may have conspired to stop them even considering Oxford as an option."

-The move was welcomed by the Vice Chancellor of Oxford, Prof Louise Richardson.
-She told The Guardian: “One of the many advantages of the collegiate system is that it allows us to engage in a small scale pilot like this to help us identify innovative ways to recruit under-represented groups.
-I wish the programme at Lady Margaret Hall every success.”
+The move was welcomed by the Vice Chancellor of Oxford, Louise Richardson.
+She told The Guardian: "One of the many advantages of the collegiate system is that it allows us to engage in a small scale pilot like this to help us identify innovative ways to recruit under-represented groups.
+I wish the programme at Lady Margaret Hall every success."

-The fully funded scheme was launched in October 2016 with the first 11 students, and each year since between 8 and 10 years students have taken part.
+The fully funded scheme was launched in October 2016 with the first 10 students, and each year since between 8 and 10 years students have taken part.

-Cambridge University announced it would be following LMH’s lead in starting its own fully-funded Foundation year scheme.
+Cambridge University announced it would be starting its own fully-funded Foundation year scheme.
 The first 42 students were admitted in October 2022.
 Oxford University announced it would also be starting a Foundation Year, involving 10 colleges, to start in 2023.